 Specify the AD FS servers

 Enter the servers that you want to install AD FS on.
 You can add one or more servers based on your capacity planning needs.
-Join all servers to Active Directory before you perform this configuration.
+Join all AD FS servers (not required for the WAP servers) to Active Directory before you perform this configuration.
 Microsoft recommends installing a single AD FS server for test and pilot deployments.
 Then add and deploy more servers to meet your scaling needs by running Azure AD Connect again after initial configuration.